Table of Contents

 - Hepatic veins

-Somatic nerves: contain both sensory and motor fibers which supply the skin of the abdomen and the skeletal musculature
+Somatic nerves: contain both sensory and motor fibers that supply the skin of the abdomen and the skeletal muscles.

 Lumbar plexus: known for its variable pattern of branching nerves that supply the abdominal wall.
-It consists of the following: the ilioinguinal (L1) nerve, iliohypogastric (L1) nerve, genitofemoral (L1-2), branches to the psoas major and minor, nerve to the quadratus lumborum, nerve to the superior and inferior gluteal muscles, nerve to the obturator internus, quadratus lumborum, piriformis, lateral cutaneous nerve of the thigh (L2-3), obturator nerve (L2-4), femoral nerve (L2-4), sciatic nerve, pudendal nerve, nerve to the pelvic diaphragm, and pelvic splanchnic nerve.
+It consists of the following: the ilioinguinal (L1) nerve, iliohypogastric (L1) nerve, genitofemoral (L1-L2), branches to the psoas major and minor, nerve to quadratus lumborum, nerve to the superior and inferior gluteal muscles, nerve to obturator internus, quadratus lumborum, and piriformis, lateral cutaneous nerve of the thigh (L2-L3), obturator nerve (L2-L4), femoral nerve (L2-L4), sciatic nerve, pudendal nerve, nerve to the pelvic diaphragm, and pelvic splanchnic nerve.

-Lumbosacral trunk: (L4-5) considered to be a part of the sacral plexus
+Lumbosacral trunk: (L4-L5) is considered a part of the sacral plexus.

 Lymphatics and Lymph Nodes